foundy/e-joi/README.md

 ## Custom callback

+### `fn(req, res, next, result)`

-This function returns a Promise-like object that can be used as a promise, or as a simple object like.
+> This function returns a Promise-like object that can be used as a promise, or as a simple object like.
+>

-Please refer to the [Joi API Reference](https://github.com/hapijs/joi/blob/v13.0.1/API.md#validatevalue-schema-options-callback).
+> Please refer to the [Joi API Reference](https://github.com/hapijs/joi/blob/v13.0.1/API.md#validatevalue-schema-options-callback)

 ```javascript
 const myCallback = (req, res, next, result) => {